 Ownership

 We settle TR participants for any rights they purchase in an auction.
-Although the market rules allow for it, we do not administer a resale market for TRs.

 What are the characteristics of TRs?

 Path

 All transmission rights are sold on a path basis, and are directional.
 Rights are sold only on paths that are available for physical market bids and offers (certain radial ties are not available for market transactions).
 The path indicates the injection and withdrawal zone, one of which is always Ontario.
 We name paths using an abbreviation for Ontario and for each of the intertie zones, where the first term is always the injection zone, for example: